lgatto/lgatto.github.io/_pages/about.md

 software, Bioconductor is a [welcoming and supportive community](https://bioconductor.org/about/community-advisory-board/).

-Before my current position at the UCLouvain, I was a Senior Research Associate in the Department of Biochemistry at the University of Cambridge.
+Before joining UCLouvain in September 2018, I was a Senior Research Associate in the Department of Biochemistry at the University of Cambridge.
 It's at the [Cambridge Centre for Proteomics](http://proteomics.bio.cam.ac.uk/) and the Computational